 Yoga for kids at Greenwood

-At Greenwood Early Education Centres, yoga is incorporated into the daily routine as our staff have participated in a Karma Kids Yoga Workshop giving them tools to manage instances like transitioning from boisterous outdoor activities to the more sedate classroom work, or to increase energy after nap time.
+At Greenwood Early Education Centres, kids yoga is incorporated into the daily routine as our staff have participated in a Karma Kids Yoga Workshop giving them tools to manage instances like transitioning from boisterous outdoor activities to more sedate classroom work, or to increase energy after nap time.
 We have found that the result of teaching young children yoga is that they become calmer and more focused.
 But most importantly, they enjoy it!

 Discover an entirely different attitude to day care.
 Make an enquiry today: 1300 9 GREEN (1300 947 336).